 Cycling and the Canal Du Midi

-We have found that there seems to be more than one type of cyclist that like to stay at Le Moulin.
-There are the more gentile cyclists that like a flat but scenic route, I very much fit into that category, and there are the extreme cyclists who somehow seem to enjoy the challenge of riding through the Montagne Noire with all the ups, downs, curves and, I have to say, magnificent views that option brings.
+We have found that there seems to be more than one type of cyclist that like to stay at Domaine de Cazes.
+There are the more gentile cyclists that like a flat but scenic route, we very much fit into that category, and there are the extreme cyclists who somehow seem to enjoy the challenge of riding through the Montagne Noire with all the ups, downs, curves and, we have to say, magnificent views that option brings.

-Personally I would of course enjoy the views but I am not sure the pain would be worthwhile, especially as you can get very picturesque views riding the tow paths of the Canal du Midi.
-And I am sure that everyone knows a specific feature of a canal is that, other than the locks, it is pretty much completely flat.
-So I do find myself asking the question 'why' when it comes to the Montagne Noire option, but then everyone to their own and if you do like that type of cycling then this region takes some beating.
+Personally we would of course enjoy the views but we are not sure the pain would be worthwhile, especially as you can get very picturesque views riding the tow paths of the Canal du Midi.
+And everyone knows a specific feature of a canal is that, other than the locks, it is pretty much completely flat.

 Call 0033 (0)4 68 94 08 66 or email email@example.com to make a booking